-Naveen Rai is a Senior Economist in the Regional Analysis Division in the Canadian Economics Analysis Department.
+Naveen Rai is a Senior Economist in the Survey and Economic Intelligence Division in the Canadian Economics Analysis Department.
 His work focuses on the Business Outlook Survey and researching important issues for the Canadian economy including labour markets, foreign direct investment, productivity, housing, and credit conditions.
 He has completed his Masters in Applied Economics and Policy Analysis from the University of Regina.